EmanuelAfessa/Rainfall_Analytics_Prediction/Readme.md

 The data has **natural dependent variables** like wind speed, wind direction, average temperature.
 The independent variable we want to **forecast is the level of precipitation in inches on a given date**.

 ### C. Understanding the prediction problem
 **Time series data is data collected on the same subject at different points in time**.
-Time Series Forecasting real use cases include  forecasting of
+Time Series Forecasting real use case examples :
-* sales for stock management
+* The Dow Jones Industrial Average index prices
-* server ressource usage
+* The temperature in New York City
-* epidemic outbreaks and health concerns
+* The unemployment rate in the USA
-* stock prices etc...
+* Website traffic through time and similar

 Time series forecasting can be univariate or multivariate.
 The methods used can be classic statitics like ARIMA and SARIMA or Machine learning methods like XGBoost, Random Forest or RNN, LSTM tec...